Christian Menefee: Harris County Attorney

 Menefee defeated three-term incumbent Harris County Attorney Vince Ryan and another challenger in the March 2020 Texas Democratic Primary Election, and won the November 2020 General Election.
 He took office in January 2021.
-He was the youngest, and first African American to serve as Harris County Attorney.
+He is the youngest and first African American to serve as Harris County Attorney.

 Menefee has filed several lawsuits and taken other legal action against Texas Governor Greg Abbott and Texas Attorney General Ken Paxton.
 He sued Texas officials over the voting restrictions law passed by the legislature in 2021, and challenged state officials' demands to audit the 2020 and 2022 elections in Harris County.
 After state officials auditing the 2020 election announced they would send a contingent of inspectors to observe Harris County's 2022 general election and perform random checks of election records, Menefee joined Houston Mayor Sylvester Turner and Harris County Judge Lina Hidalgo in calling on the United States Department of Justice to send federal monitors to the county.
 In 2021, after Harris County imposed a mask mandate for government buildings in the county, Menefee filed a lawsuit on behalf of Harris County against Texas Governor Greg Abbott over his ban on mask and vaccine mandates.
 This led to appearances on national news networks such as MSNBC to explain his opposition to Abbott's policies.
 The trial and appellate courts sided with Menefee in allowing Harris County's mask mandate to stand.